 Respect for people is fundamental to the way we conduct business.

-- respect employee rights and establish a culture of compliance and integrity expressed through our Values and the Altria Code of Conduct;
+- respect the rights of our employee and establish a culture of respect and compliance as articulated by our Values and the Altria Code of Conduct;

 - collaborate with others to address human rights issues where our companies have a role to play.

 - Freedom of Association – We respect the rights of our companies’ employees who choose union representation.
 We work to maintain good relationships with their bargaining representatives.
 We also respect the rights of employees who choose not to do so.

 - Non-discrimination – Our companies prohibit discrimination based on race, religion, color, sex, age, disability, national origin, sexual orientation, marital status, citizenship status, veteran status or other legally protected characteristics.
 We regularly train employees on harassment issues, and we rigorously enforce these expectations.

 - Child Labor – Our companies require a minimum age of 18 or the minimum age required by law, whichever is higher, for employment.